-For retailers who follow a structured category management review, the first step is category definition.
-The idea of defining a category each year may seem redundant year after year.
+Category definition is the first step in astructured category management review for retailers.
+The idea of defining a category each year may seem redundant.
 But customers’ tastes and habits change.
-Trend reviews catch changing customer behavior and identify emerging opportunities.
-Smart retailers and vendors capitalize on new understandings.
+Trend reviews identify changing customer behavior.
+Then you can identify emerging opportunities.
+Which is how smart retailers capitalize on new understandings.
 For example, a retailer who habitually defined away-from-home beverages as carbonated drinks and bottled water could overlook the trend for protein shakes and water flavor additives.

 The implications can transform a retail store.
-Consider the difference between the category definition “DVD Movies” or “At-Home Entertainment.”
-In one situation, we optimize the DVD category alone.
-In the second, we evaluate gaming, streaming services, satellite television -even bar ware!
+Consider the difference between a category defined “DVD Movies” or “At-Home Entertainment.”
+In one, you optimize the DVD category alone.
+In the second, you consider gaming, streaming services, satellite television – even bar ware!

-Defining a category is about drawing boundaries the same way our customer does.
-People ask “What shall we do tonight?” more frequently than “Which DVD should we watch tonight?”
+Define a category by drawing boundaries the same way your customer does.
+People ask “What shall we do tonight?”
+When did you hear someone say “Which DVD should we watch tonight?”

 - Glues and Paints versus Crafting Supplies

 Then, imagine the differences.
 You would change product selection and store presentation with a different category definition.